realdustsans/ABOUTME/README.md

 im looking for more friends uhm pls be my friend twirls hair

-any flirting i do is strictly platonic as i am already taken by 2 lovely people. i am poly but i am currently NOT seeking for a relationship.

 u can always ask for my socials so we can chat more! :)

 bye